-Kentucky Members TO: Transportation Policy Committee Counties FROM: Larry D. Chaney Bullitt DATE: June 18, 2019 End of Fiscal Year Redistribution of FY 2019 Obligation Henry SUBJECT: End of Fiscal Year Redistribution of FY 2019 Obligation Jefferson Oldham The Kentucky Transportation Cabinet (KYTC), through the Federal-Aid Highway End of Fiscal Shelby oution of FY 2019 Obligation Limitation process, can reasonably be expected to uch as \$60 million in additional FY 2019 federal funding obligation authority.
-Spencer significant highway projects in the metropolitan area could be advanced if KYTC Trimble could take advantage of the additional obligation authority before September 28, 2019.
+The Kentucky Transportation Cabinet (KYTC), through the Federal-Aid Highway End of Fiscal Year Redistribution of FY 2019 Obligation Limitation process, can reasonably be expected to receive as much as \$60 million in additional FY 2019 federal funding obligation authority.
+Several very significant highway projects in the metropolitan area could be advanced if KYTC could take advantage of the additional obligation authority before September 28, 2019.
 (Please see the attached letter from Ron Rigney, Director of the KYTC Division of Program Management, for more details on the projects).
-Indiana Member Counties unobligated S FY 2019 will b his to occur, KYTC has proposed the application of up to \$40 million of currently TP-Urban (SLO) funds to the projects.
-No SLO-funded projects programmed for be affected.
-The current balance of available SLO funding is approximately \$60+ Clark million.
-KYTC agrees that the SLO funding will be replaced dollar-for-dollar by FY 202 Statewide Surface Transportation Program (STP) funding as soon after September 30, 2019 a Floyd nd when projects are seeking obligation of funding.
-KYTC further agrees that the made available based on the traditional allocation to the MPO, and that the MPO will be a Committee. able to allocate the funds at the discretion of the KIPDA Transportation Policy

-Equal Opportunity Employer
+In order for this to occur, KYTC has proposed the application of up to \$40 million of currently unobligated STP-Urban (SLO) funds to the projects.
+No SLO-funded projects programmed for FY 2019 will be affected.
+The current balance of available SLO funding is approximately \$60+ million.
+KYTC agrees that the SLO funding will be replaced dollar-for-dollar by FY 2020 Statewide Surface Transportation Program (STP) funding as soon after September 30, 2019 as practicable and when projects are seeking obligation of funding.
+KYTC further agrees that the funds will be made available based on the traditional allocation to the MPO, and that the MPO will be able to allocate the funds at the discretion of the KIPDA Transportation Policy Committee.

-At their June 12, 2019 meeting, the Transportation Technical Coordinating Committee (TTCC) recommended acceptance of this proposal by the Transportation Policy Committee.
+Equal Opportunity Employer The TTCC will be asked to consider recommending acceptance of this proposal by the Transportation Policy Committee.
 To formalize this process, a letter of confirmation bearing TPC Chairman Chapman's signature would be sent to KYTC on behalf of the MPO.